zhampel/cr-geomag-prop/README.md

 ## Installation of Required Software
-The installation of PyOpenCL and PyOpenGL potentially can be a bit tricky depending on the platform, but occassionally it can be done via `make install` or `pip install -r requirements.txt`.
+The installation of PyOpenCL and PyOpenGL potentially can be a bit tricky depending on the platform, but may be done via `make install` or `pip install -r requirements.txt`.
 If this doesn't work, the best resource for preparing the PyOpenCL installation can be found at Andreas Klockner's [website](https://wiki.tiker.net/PyOpenCL/Installation/).
 I have had success with building PyOpenGL from source, but in principle